Recommended word list

 Use lowercase for issue board.

-Use sentence case for Issue description generation.
+Use title case for Issue Description Generation.

-On first mention on a page, use GitLab Duo Issue description generation.
-Thereafter, use Issue description generation by itself.
+On first mention on a page, use GitLab Duo Issue Description Generation.
+Thereafter, use Issue Description Generation by itself.

 issue weights